 Claims Acknowledgement plan adds complexity and costs that are not necessary.

-The proposal has the Registrar query the Registry for TM claims data, and then the Registry must notify the TMCH of acknowledgment of Claims data acceptance and the domain registration.
-The entire process could be managed by the Registrar working directly with the TMCH, taking the Registry out of the chain, and thereby removing a possible point of failure.
-The one reason given for keeping the registry in the chain is that the registrars do not want to bear the expense or the cost of taking on that function.
+The proposal has the Registrar query the Registry for trademark claims data, and then the Registry must notify the TMCH, acknowledging claims data acceptance and the domain registration.
+The entire process could be managed by the Registrar working directly with the TMCH, thereby removing a possible point of failure by taking the Registry out of the chain.
+The one reason given for keeping the Registry in the chain is that the Registrars do not want to bear the expense or the cost of taking on that function.
 It must be noted that again, the Registry Operator is being required to add infrastructure, development, business processes, and costs that are unnecessary.
-It is possible to take the registry out of chain of notification of acknowledgement.
+It is possible to take the Registry out of chain of notification of acknowledgement.
 The Registrar could submit acknowledgement directly to TMCH.

-Inconsistencies in the proposal put Registry Operators at risk with no recourse
+Inconsistencies in the proposal put Registry Operators at risk with no recourse.

 Section c.
 Data Distribution Based Challenges says:

-“Incorrect sunrise codes or incorrect trademark claims data could occur due to technical errors within the Clearinghouse or failures in the registry's implementation of retrieval and lookup functions.
-It is expected that registry support services will resolve this class of issues prior to the start of a sunrise or claims period.
-However, in the event something goes wrong and harm is inflicted or liability is assumed, contractual arrangements between the registry and Clearinghouse must address the possibility of data distribution-based issues.”
+“Incorrect Sunrise codes or incorrect trademark claims data could occur due to technical errors within the Clearinghouse or failures in the Registry's implementation of retrieval and lookup functions.
+It is expected that Registry support services will resolve this class of issues prior to the start of a Sunrise or claims period.
+However, in the event something goes wrong and harm is inflicted or liability is assumed, contractual arrangements between the Registry and Clearinghouse must address the possibility of data distribution-based issues.”

 The Registry is contracted to ICANN, not to the Clearinghouse provider.
 The AGB does not provide for the Registry to contract with the TMCH provider.
 This issue must be addressed and resolved.